What is the difference between a Veterinarian, Veterinary Technologist, Veterinary Technician, and Veterinary Assistant?

 To legally work in the U.S. an entry visa and work permit must be obtained.
 The Department of Immigration and Naturalization handles entry visas and the Department of Labor-Alien Certification handles work permits.
 The American Consulate or embassy in the country of origin should be able to provide the necessary documents.

 Obtaining the necessary documents to work in the U.S. is the first step.
 In order to work as a veterinary technician in the U.S., the rules and regulations of a particular state must also be considered.
 To help determine the practice requirements for a particular state, contact the American Association of Veterinary State Boards.
+Download a PDF with more common questions for Foreign Veterinary Nurses.

 12. I'm interested in the specialty certification; can you tell me more about it?